BIGdeadLock/Graph-Crawler/README.md

 real or a spam email.
 In order to solve this problem I used IDF to rank the email addresses.

 ### IDF
 IDF stands for Inverse Document Frequency.
-IDF is a ranking algorithm that is used to rank words in a document.
+TF-IDF is a ranking algorithm that is used to rank words in a document.
 If the word is rare in the corpus it will be ranked high.
 If the word is common in the corpus it will be ranked low.
-To read more about IDF please refer to https://en.wikipedia.org/wiki/Tf%E2%80%93idf.
+To read more about TF-IDF please refer to https://en.wikipedia.org/wiki/Tf%E2%80%93idf.

 In our use case, if the email address is common it is considered junk, for example an email address of the university or a spam email address.
 If the email address is rare it is considered good, for example a real email address.